Get insider access

 Subwoofer Output

 You can connect the bar to your TV via Optical.
 Also, if your TV has HDMI ARC, you can connect it over an HDMI cable.
-Most TVs come with this technology built-in; however, older TVs may not have it.
+Most TVs have this technology built-in; however, older TVs may not.
 In that case, you can connect it over Optical and HDMI to get it to play.

 Connectivity